srk97/ApesNet/README.md

 # ApesNet
-A Convolutional Neural Network for semantic segmentation of traffic.
+A Convolutional Neural Network for semantic segmentation of urban traffic scenes.